sanderfish/sanderfish-site/content/blog/create-a-map-of-your-sales-or-customers-with-mapbox/index.md

 date: '2019-01-04T10:17:00.000Z'
 ---

 When you sell digital or physical products online, people all over the world (or country) buy your products.
 I thought it would be fun to see where the people that buy my products are from.
-Those type of maps work well as social proof – showing potential customers that you are a trusted business and have served customers globally.
+Those type of maps are typically used for social proof as they show potential customers that you are a trusted business and have served customers globally.

-It gives visitors a real feel of how many customers you have and where they are located.
-You could possibly add the order amount or the product bought as well, to give a better indication of which products are possible.
+It gives potential customers a feel of how many customers you have and where they are located.
+You could possibly add the order amount or the product bought as well, to give a better indication of which products are popular.

 ![Customer maps](./customer-maps.png)
 > > > Customer maps from <a href="https://www.databuzz.com.au/mapping-our-customers/" target="blank">Databuzz</a>, <a href="https://www.revolvecamera.com/blogs/news/7070364-to-every-corner-of-the-globe" target="blank">Revolve</a> and <a href="https://sofatray.eu/blogs/news/what-to-expect" target="blank">Sofatray</a>.

 I'm going to make this map for my SaaS product [Checkout Page](https://checkoutpage.co).
-My customers are people who "connect" their Stripe account to my service.
+My customers are people who "connect" their [Stripe](https://stripe.com) account to my service.
 I have exported their data and turned it into a CSV file.
 The starting point of this tutorial will be you getting your customer or sales data as a CSV file.

 <br />